This page is where you’ll find all the latest travel advice so please check for any updates that might relate to your upcoming tours with us.

-We continue to monitor our tours on a case by case basis.
-Unfortunately many of our tours need to be cancelled in August and September due to the following:
+We continue to monitor our holidays on a case by case basis and, thanks to our industry-leading COVID-19 action plan, it has been possible to operate several departures in recent weeks, and we anticipate operating further holidays in 2020.
+However, many of our remaining 2020 departures will need to be cancelled due to the following:

-However, we are currently working on the below tours as they may be possible to operate.
-If you are on one of these tours and you are certain you don’t want to travel please contact us as soon as possible to discuss your options.
+However, we are currently working on a selection of departures which may still be possible to operate.
+If you haven’t yet received confirmation that your holidays is cancelled but you are certain you do not want to travel, please contact us as soon as possible to discuss your options.

-- We will make the decision whether to cancel these tours based on UK Government advice and any travel restrictions imposed by applicable countries in due course.
+- We will make the decision whether to cancel these holidays based on the above three governing factors.

-- If it does become necessary to cancel your tour, there will be no charge to transfer to the new travel dates and we will match your 2020 price (or refund the difference in the event that the 2021 price is lower).
-Alternatively, you may choose to transfer to any other 2021 tour (with no admin fee to pay) and we will match its 2020 price.
-Many 2021 tours may now be found on our website, and you should also have received your 2021 First Edition brochure (if not, you can request your copy here).
+- If it does become necessary to cancel your holiday, there will be no charge to transfer to new travel dates and we will match your 2020 price*.
+Alternatively, you may choose to transfer to any other 2021 holiday (with no admin fee to pay).
+Any difference in price would be payable or, if in your favour, refundable.
+Many 2021 itineraries may now be found on our website, and you should also have received your 2021 First Edition brochure (if not, you can request your copy here).

-- If you wish to transfer to a different 2021 tour before we contact you, there will be a £50pp admin fee to do so and the 2021 price would be payable.
+- If you wish to transfer to a different 2021 holiday before we contact you, there will be a £50pp admin fee to do soand the 2021 price will be payable.

 - If you wish to cancel now, normal booking conditions would apply.

 - We have reduced our balance payment due time from 84 days to 42 days.
-However, should we still not know if your tour can go ahead at 42 days prior to departure we will not take any further payment until we have secured the holiday within FCO advice and our own personal COVID19 11-point safety plan.
+However, should we still not know if your holiday can go ahead at 42 days prior to departure we will not take any further payment until FCO advice and our own COVID-19 11-point safety plan makes it viable.

-- If your holiday balance is due and your tour is currently going ahead it would still be payable, and not to do so would result in the cancellation of your booking and retention of your deposit.
+- If your holiday is viable and we contact you to collect your holiday balance, this balance would still be payable, and not to do so would result in the cancellation of your booking and retention of your deposit.
 Please note: there is no risk in paying your balance – your holiday booking/monies will be fully protected as part of our ATOL/ABTOT accreditation.

 - We reserve the right to cancel your tour within 12 weeks if the number of late customer cancellations make the tour commercially unviable.

-- If we have not already contacted you to advise cancellation, we are currently operating on the assumption that your tour may go ahead as planned.
+- If we have not already contacted you to advise cancellation, we are currently operating on the assumption that your holiday will go ahead as planned.

-- Should any of the three key points above make your tour unviable we will contact you as quickly as we can.
+- Should any of the three key points above make your holiday unviable we will contact you as quickly as we can.

-- If you wish to transfer to any 2021 tour now, there will be an administrative charge of £50 per person to do so, and the 2021 tour price will be payable.
+- If you wish to transfer to any other 2021 or 2022 holiday now, there will be an administrative charge of £50 per person to do so.

 - If you wish to cancel now, normal booking conditions apply.

-We reserve the right to cancel your tour within 12 weeks if the number of late customer cancellations make the tour commercially unviable.
+- We reserve the right to cancel your holiday within 12 weeks if the number of late customer cancellations make the tour commercially unviable.